stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.tables/preferredwidth/frompoints/_index.md

 ---
+title: Aspose::Words::Tables::PreferredWidth::FromPoints method
-title: FromPoints
+linktitle: FromPoints
 second_title: Aspose.Words for C++ API Reference
-description: A creation method that returns a new instance that represents a preferred width specified using a number of points.
+description: Aspose::Words::Tables::PreferredWidth::FromPoints method.
+A creation method that returns a new instance that represents a preferred width specified using a number of points in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words.tables/preferredwidth/frompoints/